What is a Hard Fork

 The miners in the blockchain set the rules on what comprises a valid block in the chain.
 For a fork to happen, all miners need to agree on the new rules, which then the developers can update all the software to reflect the fork.
 The forking process resulted in various subset digital currencies similar to Bitcoin, such as Bitcoin Cash and Bitcoin Gold.

 Why Hard Forks Happened?

-There are various reasons why hard forks happened.
+There are various reasons why hard forks happen.
 Developers may have found a security risk in the older version of the protocol and thus need to implement a hard fork.
 That is the case with the hack on the Decentralized Autonomous Organization (DAO) in 2016, where attackers stole millions of dollars worth of digital currency.
-The Ethereum community voted in favor of a hard fork to roll back the transactions and helped DAO token holders to get their ether (ETH) funds back.
+The Ethereum community voted in favor of a hard fork to roll back the transactions and helped DAO token holders to get their Ether (ETH) funds back.

 Another reason for hard forks could be to improve the overall software performance.
 They can introduce new features, better functionality, change mining rewards, and change in transaction fees.
-To put it simply, developers of the blockchain network and assets always exploring new features that iterate the security, stability, and scalability of the protocol’s open-source software.
+To put it simply, developers of the blockchain network and assets always explore new features that iterate the security, stability, and scalability of the protocol’s open-source software.

 What’s the Difference Between Hard Forks and Soft Forks?

 Hard Forks and Soft Forks are similar in the sense that when the network’s code is changed, the old version remains alongside the new.
 With the soft fork, only one blockchain will remain valid, while in a hard fork, both the old and new blockchain exits simultaneously and requires the software to be updated to work by the new protocols.
 Both forks create a divergence; however, a hard fork resulted in two blockchains, whereas a soft fork resulted in one.